(2) Getting started

 Examples of GCCW activities

-GCCW 2015 saw participants around the world organise a huge variety of events and activities.
-Many universities, including the University of New South Wales, Heythrop College London (UK), North Western University (South Africa), the University of California Berkeley, Bath University, and the University of Wollongong organised lectures, seminars and talks to inform both students and members of the general public about climate change issues.
+GCCW 2015 and 2016 saw participants around the world organise a huge variety of events and activities.
+Many universities, including the University of New South Wales, Heythrop College London (UK), North Western University (South Africa), the University of Zanjan (Iran), and Willamette University (USA) organised lectures, seminars and talks to inform both students and members of the general public about climate change issues.
 There were also many forums and Q&A sessions to get feedback and ideas from a range of participants.

 A number of GCCW organisers took the opportunity to focus on the issue of divestment at their universities.
 Divestment campaigns at a variety of universities, including the University of New South Wales and the University of Wollongong, began at GCCW 2015.
 Other universities, such as the University of East Anglia, organised discussions focused on divestment.